alf-tool/alf-core/README.md

 A last, very important word about values. **Null/nil is not a value**.
 Strictly speaking therefore, you may not use null/nil inside your data files or datasources representing relations.
-That being said, Alf provides specific support for handling them, as they appear in today's databases.
+That being said, Alf provides specific support for handling them, because they appear in today's databases in practice and that Alf aims at being a tool that helps you tackling _practical_ problems.
 See the section with title "Why is Alf Exactly?" later.

 ### Tuples and Relations